ctfhacker/bombly/README.md

 ### Simple Wires

 ```
-simple wires <wires> - Where wires is in (red, blue, yellow, black, white, yellow)
+simple wires <wires> - Where wires is in (red, blue, yellow, black, white)
 ```

 Example: